 Months of entry

 The MSc in Chemical Science is a one-year taught programme run by the School of Chemistry.
-The course is designed for those students and professionals who have a degree in Chemistry or an allied subject.
+The course is designed for students and professionals who have a degree in Chemistry or an allied subject.

 - A key aspect of the programme is undertaking a significant research project for your dissertation.
 This enables you to develop skills in one of many areas aligned with the research interests of the School of Chemistry, for example, catalysis, surface science, energy materials, chemical biology, synthetic chemistry or structural chemistry.